Design

 inline image in article

 Connection Library shows you the possible solutions for the current geometry.
-Choose the template offered and press OK.
+Choose the template Anchor base plate with bolted diagonal weak and press OK.

 inline image in article

-Accept the proposed values for the bolts and concrete block and press OK.
+Accept the proposed values in the conversion tab and press OK.

 inline image in article